antiwork/.github/CONTRIBUTING.md

 If no AI assistance was used, please state explicitly:

 > No AI was used to generate any of this code.

-Failure to disclose this is first and foremost rude to the human operators on the other end of the pull request, but it also makes it difficult to determine how much scrutiny to apply to the contribution.

-In a perfect world, AI assistance would produce equal or higher quality work than any human.
-That isn't the world we live in today, and in most cases it's generating slop.
-I say this despite being a fan of and using them successfully myself (with heavy supervision)!

 Please be respectful to maintainers and disclose AI assistance.